wendikristine/usdrcg.github.io/gaussian.md

 ### Running GaussView

 To run GaussView you must connect to the cluster with “X11 Forwarding” enabled in your SSH client.
 On Mac and Linux this means connecting with “ssh -X” instead of just “ssh”.
-See[X11 Forwarding](https://github.com/USDRCG/usdrcg.github.io/wiki/X11-Forwarding)for more information.
+See [X11 Forwarding](https://github.com/USDRCG/usdrcg.github.io/wiki/X11-Forwarding)for more information.

 Once logged in, type

 ```
 source /share/apps/g09/g09.sh
 ```

 and then type

 ```
 gv
 ```

 The GaussView window should display on your screen.